KaihuaTang/Generalized-Long-Tailed-Benchmarks.pytorch/README.md

 ## Notice

 To reproduce the reported experimental results, you need to remove momentum in SGD optimizer.
 When the deadline is approaching, I suddenly found that I forgot to add momentum into my SGD optimizer.
 Therefore, I have to just accept the setting of 0 momentum, but since all the methods are replemented under the same optimizer, our conclusions and analyses still hold.
-For the followers, you can decide whether to add momentum or not.
+For the followers, you can decide whether to add momentum at [link](https://github.com/KaihuaTang/Generalized-Long-Tailed-Benchmarks.pytorch/blob/main/utils/training_utils.py) or not.

 ## Invariant Feature Learning